 6. When you reach the Monsal Trail, take a left and after 600 metres you will start walking through the Headstone Tunnel.
 This is 400 metres long.
 Keep left and watch out for cyclists.
 Kids may want to walk along the step on the far left.
 This does get busy during weekend and holidays.

 7. Once you emerge from the tunnel, walk to the Headstone Viaduct to check out the views down into the dale.
 Then backtrack towards the tunnel.
 Just before the tunnel, when facing the tunnel, you will notice a little footpath on your left.
 Follow this footpath up to the view point at the top.
 This is a good place to have a picnic overlooking the view, or pick up an ice-cream from the van, or perhaps treat yourself you lunch in The Stables Bar (although pre-booking a table is advised).

 8. Looking out at the viewpoint over Monsal Dale (or rather, just continue onwards), take the footpath on the left.
 After about 50 metres, there is a fork in the footpath.
 Take the footpath on the left.

 9. Continue along this footpath for 1km until you reach a wooden bench.
-Here, take the footpath signposted left.
+Here, take the footpath signposted left and follow the arrows.

 11. When you reach the road, take a right.
-You could follow the road back to the car park.
+You could follow the road back down to the car park.
 But if the kids want to go to the playground, take the road on the left (Hill Cross) and then the footpath on the right which leads to the playground.
 The car park is the other side of the village green.
 Want to keep walking?
 Then try add on Bakewell to Ashford in the Water walk.